backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 ## Funding the user

-To top up balance with any.sender we need to send some funds to the relay contract address.
+To top up balance with Backbone Cabal we need to send some funds to the relay contract address.
 0x9b4FA5A1D9f6812e2B56B36fBde62736Fa82c2a7.

 You can find more details about topping up balance [here](../payments.md), but for now we can just send funds to the fallback function.